Mashbot PlatformComing Soon

 Building agents is the easy part.

-But no one can answer the basic questions: How many agents do we have running?
-What is each one doing?
+The organizations that are beginning to deploy agents are discovering the same gap: there is no system for managing them.
+How many do we have?
+What is each one authorized to do?
 Who approved its behavior?
-Is it getting better or worse?
 What did it say to that customer last Tuesday?
-Who is responsible for it?
+Who is responsible when something goes wrong?

 Enterprise AI governance